Category: Immigration Mental Health

 • Immigration-related stress may significantly affect emotional functioning and daily life.

-• Chronic uncertainty and fear may contribute to anxiety, hypervigilance, panic symptoms, and nervous system activation.
+• Chronic uncertainty may contribute to anxiety, hypervigilance, panic symptoms, and nervous system activation.

-• Immigration stress may affect relationships, parenting, sleep, concentration, and emotional regulation.
+• Immigration stress may affect relationships, parenting, sleep, concentration, emotional regulation, and daily routines.

 • Trauma histories may increase emotional sensitivity and stress responses during immigration-related situations.